 19-year old “King of Alphabet City” Johnny (Vincent Spano) is a drug dealer and a collector for the mob.
 He also torches buildings, intimidates nightclub owners and generally keeps his lieutenants in line.

-A drug dealer decides to give up his life of crime when the gangsters he works for order him to burn down the tenement building in which his mother lives.
-However, the mobsters do not take kindly to being defied, and he faces a battle to protect his family from recriminations.
+But Johnny decides to give up his life of crime when the gangsters he works for order him to burn down the Lower East Side tenement building in which his mother lives.

 The music is by Nile Rodgers of Chic fame.